The scheme is made available by the Department of State Growth (DSG), Tasmania, to:

 To participate in the scheme, transport operators must conform with the requirements specified within the instrument of access approval (e.g. a Notice or permit).
 Enrolment in TMA is one of those requirements.

-Find out more details on the scheme by downloading a copy of the PBS Vehicle Monitoring Scheme document.
+Find out more details on the scheme by downloading a copy of the TMA PBS Vehicle Monitoring Scheme (TAS) document.

-To offer services for this scheme, an application service provider must be certified by TCA to offer TMA services.
+To offer services for this scheme, an application service provider (ASP) must be certified by TCA to offer TMA services.
 TCA must also approve telematics devices used in the scheme.
-If mass will be monitored using an on-board mass (OBM) system, TCA must approve this device to Category B or C.
+The telematics device used in this scheme will generate position records and report them to TCA.

 TCA will analyse data received through the TMA application, and reports will be made available via the Telematics Analytics Platform (TAP).

-For more information on the scheme, please contact Janelle Shotton, Business Integration Manager, TCA.
-Phone (03) 8601 4600 or contact us.
+For more information on this scheme, please contact us.